Copyright Law in Massachusetts

 What’s the Difference Between a Trademark and a Copyright?

-The value of your Massachusetts business is based on the assets it owns.
-It’s important to note that the most valuable assets are not always physical or even financial assets.
+The value of your Massachusetts business depends on the assets it owns.
+It’s important to note that the most valuable assets are not always physical or financial.
 Your intellectual property counts as assets too.
-Because of this, if people use those assets without your permission, you can file a lawsuit against them for infringement.
+Because of this, if people use those assets without your permission, you can and should file a lawsuit against them for infringement under copyright law.

-Are you ready to tap into our network of committed Massachusetts intellectual property lawyers, so they can guide you along every step of the way?
+Are you ready to tap into our network of Massachusetts copyright attorneys that can guide you through every step?
 We can even help you connect with an attorney across Massachusetts state lines.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!